Red-Portal/KLpqVI.jl/README.md

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
->  Inclusive Variational Inference with Independent Metropolis­Hastings
+>  Inclusive Variational Inference with Independent Metropolis\­Hastings

 ## Project Structure
 | Path  | Description  |